URSec/Randezvous/README.md

 ```
 and you will get an output file named `perf-beebs.csv` in the working directory.

-### Proof-of-Concept Exploit
+### Demonstrative Exploits

 In addition to performance evaluation, this repository also contains a
-proof-of-concept exploit that we used to demonstrate Randezvous's security.
+proof-of-concept (PoC) exploit and a real-world CVE exploit that we used to
+demonstrate Randezvous's security.
-The exploit consists of a vulnerable application in `workspace/exploit` and a
+The PoC exploit consists of a script `scripts/exploit.sh` representing an
+attacker and a vulnerable application in `workspace/exploit`.
-script `scripts/exploit.sh` representing an attacker.
+The CVE exploit consists of a script `scripts/cve.sh` representing an attacker
+and a benign application in `workspace/cve` that is linked against a vulnerable
+HAL library with CVE-2021-27421.
-The script takes the same command-line argument formats as those used in
+Both scripts take the same command-line argument formats as those used in
 performance evaluation.

-Unlike in performance evaluation, here we use three configurations:
+Unlike in performance evaluation, here we use three configurations for both the
+PoC and CVE exploits:
 - **Baseline**: Compile the application without any of our passes, denoted as
   `baseline`.
 - **Randomization plus XOM**: Compile the application with only code/data